-- 42. Yes.
-If the amount you derive from selling land is income under s CB 6, you will get a deduction for the cost of the land and any capital improvements you made to it, to the extent you incurred those costs in deriving the income (ss DA 1, and DA 2(2) and DB 23).
-The deduction is taken in the income year in which you dispose of the land (see s EA 2). - 43.
+- DB 23).
+The deduction is taken in the income year in which you dispose of the land (see s EA 2). - 44.
 There is a different timing rule for deductions for the cost of revenue account property that ceases to exist (s EA 2).
 For example, if you had a revenue account leasehold interest or option and it expired or (in the case of an option) was exercised, you may still get a deduction even though the land may not have been disposed of.
-See further QB 15/13: Income tax Whether the cost of acquiring an option to acquire revenue account land is deductible.

-44. You may be able to deduct other expenditure, such as interest on money borrowed to purchase the land, insurance premiums, and expenditure on repairs and maintenance that are not capital improvements.
+See further QB 15/13: Income tax Whether the cost of acquiring an option to acquire revenue account land is deductible. - 45.
+You may be able to deduct other expenditure, such as interest on money borrowed to purchase the land, insurance premiums, and expenditure on repairs and maintenance that are not capital improvements.
 Deductions for these expenses will be allowed to the extent they are incurred in deriving the income and are not private in nature (ss DA 1, DA 2 and DB 6).
 Deductions for these expenses are available in the income year they were incurred.
 See IS 23/10: Deductibility of holding costs for land for more information about what you can deduct.